WillianSentoSe/pylightsout/README.md

 pip install pylightsout-X.Y.Z-py3-none-any.whl
 ```

-> ⚠️ Note that the filename might be different

 ## 2- Basic usage
 After installed, you can create and plot a simple graph using the following: